 U.S. Chamber files amicus brief urging Supreme Court to grant cert and hold that Anti-Injunction Act does not bar pre-enforcement challenge to IRS reporting requirements enforced by tax penalties.

-U.S. Chamber files amicus brief urging Fifth Circuit to reverse district court’s decision certifying a participant-led multi-plan class action under Rule 23(b)(1)(B).
+U.S. Chamber files amicus brief urging Fifth Circuit to require commonality and typicality before certifying FLSA collective actions.

 Seventh Circuit adopts narrow interpretation of “automatic telephone dialing system” under the Telephone Consumer Protection Act.
 The U.S. Chamber filed an amicus brief supporting this outcome.

 Supreme Court of Pennsylvania rejects fair apportionment of liability among strictly liable defendants under the Fair Share Act.

 U.S. Chamber files brief in opposition to New Jersey Attorney General’s motion to dismiss challenge to state anti-arbitration legislation.

 U.S. Chamber urges Fifth Circuit to grant petition for permission to appeal from district court ruling that erroneously expanded strict liability to online marketplaces under Texas law.

 U.S. Chamber files amicus brief urging Sixth Circuit to reverse district court order certifying a “negotiation class,” arguing that such certification is contrary to the text of Rule 23, established precedent, and the purposes of the class action device.
 The U.S. Chamber previously filed an amicus brief asking the Sixth Circuit to grant Rule 23(f) review, which it did.

 California Supreme Court holds that employee time spent undergoing exit searches of bags, packages, and personal devices is compensable as “hours worked” under California’s wage-and-hour law.
 The U.S. Chamber and a coalition of business groups filed an amicus brief opposing this result.